Azure/reliable-web-app-pattern-dotnet/README.md

 Telemetry collection is on by default.

-To opt out, run the following command `azd env set ENABLE_TELEMETRY` to `false` in your environment.
+To opt out, run the following command `azd env set ENABLE_TELEMETRY` to `false` in your AZD environment.